MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 The POS configuration uses the setting of the hardware profile's **EFT service** field for the Dynamics 365 Payment Connector for Adyen.
 For information about how to configure the electronic funds transfer (EFT) service for the Dynamics 365 Payment Connector for Adyen in Commerce headquarters, see [Set up a Dynamics 365 POS hardware profile](adyen-connector-setup.md#set-up-a-dynamics-365-pos-hardware-profile).

 The processor mapping for the Adyen connector captures the wallet card types that Google Pay uses at the POS terminal.
-Following similar mapping steps in the [Map the Google Payment method](#map-the-google-pay-payment-method) section, map for the card type desired against the **Dynamics 365 Payment Connector for Adyen** and **Processor payment** options.
-Since POS only supports a single connector as configured for the store, the payment connector mapping will map against **Processor payment** value returned by Adyen.
+Following similar mapping steps to the [Map the Google Payment method](#map-the-google-pay-payment-method) section, map for the card type desired against the **Dynamics 365 Payment Connector for Adyen** and **Processor payment** options.
+Since POS only supports a single connector as configured for the store, the payment connector will map against **Processor payment** value returned by Adyen.

 ## Additional resources